Jay Leno 'Tonight Show' goodbye gets more viewers than first farewell

 CBS' David Letterman, beaten out by Leno for the "Tonight Show" chair in 1992, ultimately straining their friendship, noted that Leno's 22 years on the show were "remarkable" and congratulated him on a "wonderful run."

-ABC's Jimmy Kimmel, who has been highly critical of Leno's brand of middle-brow humour, the treatment of O'Brien and the handling of his departures, tweeted out a congratulatory note on Twitter.
+ABC's Jimmy Kimmel, who has been highly critical of Leno's brand of middle-brow humor, the treatment of O'Brien and the handling of his departures, tweeted out a congratulatory note on Twitter.

 "Issues aside, 20 years at #1 is a remarkable achievement.
 Congratulations and best wishes to @jayleno on an incredible run," the "Jimmy Kimmel Live" host wrote.